-There are many different algorithms we can choose from when doing text classification with machine learning.
-One of those is Support Vector Machines (or SVM).
-In this article, we will explore the advantages of using support vector machines in text classification and will help you get started with SVM-based models in MonkeyLearn.
+In this article, we will explore the advantages of using support vector machines in text classification and will help you get started with SVM-based models with MonkeyLearn.

 So, provided we can find vector representations which encode as much information from our texts as possible, we will be able to apply the SVM algorithm to text classification problems and obtain very good results.